Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Handled the error for codebuild and created a new logic for tagging it
 - [x] creating new resources for the untagged services and re-tagging them to check if any error.
 - [x] some resources which have not created , gone throught about it how to create and researched about it.

+### Thursday 28-11-2024
+- [x] Analysing Lambda Function for Auto-tagging for new resources